hackclub/hackclub/workshops/find_bigfoot/README.md

 ## Part 1: Set up the project

-If you've done other Hack Camp workshops before, this should be pretty straightforward.
+If you've done other Hack Club workshops before, this should be pretty straightforward.

 ### 1) Create a blank HTML file